How to Spend 72 Hours in Split: Best Things to Do and Eat

 Split waterfront seen from the top of the Saint Domnius Bell Tower

-Disclaimer: Before we get started, here’s a little reminder that Croatia officially joined the Euro zone on 1st January 2023.
-We visited Split in August 2021 and September 2022, when the official currency in use was still the Croatian kuna.
-So, while all of the recommendations in this guide are still very much valid, please bear in mind that the prices and exchange rates have likely changed since then.
-Now that we’ve got that out of the way, get ready to explore the city of Split!
+Disclaimer: Before we get started, just a quick heads-up – Croatia officially joined the Euro zone on 1st January 2023.
+We visited Split in August 2021, September 2022, and again in September 2023 – so we’ve seen the city both before and after the switch.
+While the recommendations in this guide are still very much valid, do keep in mind that some prices have already crept up since the euro was introduced, and they may continue to do so.
+Now that we’ve got that out of the way – let’s explore Split!

 Where to stay in Split